-Persons using wheelchairs should stay in place, or move to an area of refuge with their assistant when the alarm sounds.
-The evacuation assistant should then proceed to the evacuation assembly point outside the building and tell SFD or UWPD the location of the person with a disability.
-If the person with a disability is alone, he/she should phone emergency services at 911 with their present location and the area of refuge they are headed to.
+Persons using wheelchairs should stay in place, or move to an area of refuge with their assistant(s) when the alarm sounds.
+The evacuation assistant should then proceed to the EAP outside the building and tell SFD or UWPD the location of the person with a disability.
+If the person with a disability is alone, he/she should phone emergency services at 9-1-1 with their present location and the area of refuge they are headed to.